 School of History, Classics and Archaeology Masters Scholarships

-The School Scholarship will consist of tuition fees at the Home/EU rate for the chosen programme of study, and an annual stipend of £7,000.
+- The School Scholarship will consist of tuition fees at the Home/EU rate for the chosen programme of study, and an annual stipend of £5,000.
 Successful Overseas applicants will be liable for the difference between the Home/EU and Overseas fees rates.

-All of the above awards are open to any postgraduate Masters programme offered by the School.
+These awards are open to any postgraduate Masters programme offered by the School.
 Applicants for part-time and distance-learning Masters programmes are eligible to apply for these awards (any award made would be paid pro-rata).

-- Awards will be made on academic merit and the potential to excel at the chosen programme of study.
+Awards will be made on academic merit and the potential to excel at the chosen programme of study.

-- Successful applicants must hold a UK 2.1 or first class honours undergraduate degree (or overseas equivalent) in a relevant field, or should be able to prove their academic merit through evidence of professional achievements, awards or publications relevant to their chosen programme of study.
+Successful applicants must hold a UK 2.1 or first class honours undergraduate degree (or overseas equivalent) in a relevant field, or should be able to prove their academic merit through evidence of professional achievements, awards or publications relevant to their chosen programme of study.

-- Candidates in this latter category should note that a good first degree will still be required.
+Candidates in this latter category should note that a good first degree will still be required.